OctopusDeploy/docs/docs/administration/high-availability/managing-high-availability-nodes.md

 ![](/docs/images/3048617/3278371.png)

-Information regarding each of your nodes is displayed here. Â You can see:
+Information regarding each of your nodes is displayed here.
+You can see:

 - **Rank**: follower or leader
 - **Last seen**: the last time the node checked in